tarunvelli/tarunvelli.github.io/content/post/vps-setup.md

 # OpenVPN + Pi-hole

-- VPN with built in adblocker
+Steps for setting up a VPN with built-in adblocking using OpenVPN and Pi-hole

 - [Detailed steps](https://docs.pi-hole.net/guides/vpn/openvpn/installation/)

 # Transmission

-- Torrents ♥
+Torrent client on the server ♥

 - Install